How will I know how my child is getting on?

 Assessment for learning is at the heart of our practice and this is how we ensure children continue to make the best progress they can in school.
-We send out progress reports in the Spring term and a full report in the Summer term alongside Parents' Evenings to keep you informed of your child's progress.

 The National Curriculum sets out expectations for each year group and children are assessed against those every year, so a child in Year 6 will always be judged in the first instance against the expectations for the end of Year 6.